Triumph Dolomite (1934–1940): 16 two-litre six-cylinder engine

 In 1939, less than a month after Britain declared war on Germany, and before civilian automobile availability had been withdrawn by government in either country, the Autocar magazine featured a road test of the two-litre Dolomite Roadster coupe.
 By this time the manufacturer's published price had risen to £495.
 The testers recorded a mean maximum speed of 78 mph, with a best timed maximum speed of 81 mph).
 Acceleration from rest to 50 mph was timed at 15 seconds.
 The testers appear to have been impressed by everything except the ambient weather.

 1 1/2-litre

 In 1938 a smaller-engined version with a 1,496 cc engine was announced and available as a saloon or tourer.
 The 1,767 cc engine was an option at first but became standard in 1939.
+A coupé was shown, but never went into production.

 WWII

 The experience of producing hand beaten aluminium panels made the Coventry plant where the Dolomite was built a natural candidate for aircraft production as this was ramped up.
 This also attracted attention from the Luftwaffe, and the plant fell victim to bombing in 1940.

-A coupé was shown, but never went into production.